adriangb/xpresso/docs/tutorial/query_params.md

 ## Object query parameters

-For advanced use cases, Xpresso also supports object-valued query parameters.
+For advanced use cases, XPresso also supports object-valued query parameters.
 These can be extracted into a Pydantic model or a dictionary (including support for free-form query parameters).

 ```python